As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 How To Select A Japanese Knife For Small Hands

-When selecting a knife, there are two main aspects for consideration if you have small hands.
+When selecting a knife, there are two main aspects to consider if you have small hands.
 Blade length and handle design are the two most important metrics when choosing a knife to fit your hand properly.

 Most people are unaware that Japanese knives come in a range of blade lengths and handle designs, making it possible to choose a knife that best fits your hand.